undertakingyou/dotzsh/README.md

 dotzsh
 ======

+## AS OF JUNE 2024 THIS REPOSITORY IS DEPRICATED
+Please use the new zsh config that doesn't use a config framework.
+You can find the new repository as [dot-zsh](https://github.com/undertakingyou/dot-zsh)

 This is Will Smith's personal zsh configuration, based an dotzsh.
 Dotzsh is a configuration framework for [Zsh][1] that enriches the command line interface environment with sane defaults, aliases, functions, auto completion,